 Social Service Cases

 Arizona emergency departments handle cases of opioid abuse and dependency.
 These numbers are also on the rise.
 In 2011, there were 9,512 cases – 2,391 of which involved youth and young adults.
-Additionally, Neonatal Abstinence Syndrome is a medical describes babies born addicted to opiates due to their mothers’ use while pregnant.
+Additionally, Neonatal Abstinence Syndrome is a medical term that describes babies born addicted to opiates due to their mothers’ use while pregnant.
 Between the years of 2008 and 2013, three out of every 1,000 babies born in Arizona were diagnosed with it.

 Law Enforcement Costs